darioghilardi/dotfiles/docs/saturn.md

 ./provisioners/saturn/provision.sh MACHINE_IP
 ```

 Note that the script will configure a static IP for the machine which is `192.168.8.102`.
 Remember to change it if needed.
+Also remember that the private key of the system always change on new installations (this in turn requires secrets to be encrypted again).

 Then install nixos within the machine terminal: